Lilypads/AI-Line-Follower/README.md

 Instructions for using each section of the framework can be found in the respective directory.

-To start running simulation, see README in __simulators__ directory.
+To start running Enki simulation, see README in __simulators__ directory.

 ## Contents